Dolphy: Early life and education

-Quizon was born at Calle Padre Herrera (now P. Herrera St.) in Tondo, Manila, on July 25, 1928.
+Rodolfo Vera Quizon was born along Calle Padre Herrera (now P. Herrera Street) in Tondo, Manila, on July 25, 1928.

 His parents were married on July 14, 1925, in Malate, Manila.
-His father, Melencio Espinosa Quizon (December 5, 1899 – May 14, 1972), was a ship engine worker from Bulacan stationed in the Atlantic Gulf.
-His mother, Salud de la Rosa Vera (February 5, 1903 – September 12, 1986), was a seamstress and a school teacher.
+His father, Melencio Espinosa Quizon (December 1, 1899 – May 14, 1971), was a ship engine worker from Bulacan stationed in the Atlantic Gulf.
+His mother, Salud de la Rosa Vera (February 6, 1901 – September 12, 1986), was a seamstress and a schoolteacher.
 He had four brothers and five sisters.

 Quizon began studying at the age of six, and was enrolled in public schools.
-He attended the Magat Salamat Elementary School and Isabelo de Los Reyes Elementary School until the seventh grade.
+He attended Magat Salamat Elementary School and Isabelo de los Reyes Elementary School until seventh grade.
 For his secondary education, he studied at the Florentino Torres High School until his sophomore year.
 He was an average student, although his grades fluctuated.

 Quizon sold peanuts and watermelon seeds at movie theaters as a boy, which enabled him to watch movies for free.
 He was about thirteen when World War II started.
-He did odd jobs including shining shoes, attaching buttons at a pants factory, sorting bottles by size, working as a stevedore at the pier, trading, and driving the calesa.
+He did odd jobs including shining shoes, attaching buttons at a pants factory, sorting bottles by size, working as a stevedore at the pier, trading, and driving a calesa.
 In his free time, he regularly watched stage shows at the Life Theater and the Avenue Theater.
 His favorite performers included the comedy duo Pugo and Togo and the dancers Benny Mack and Bayani Casimiro.

 Quizon started performing onstage during the Japanese occupation of the Philippines.
-When he turned 17, Benny Mack got him a job as a chorus dancer for a month at the Avenue Theater and subsequently on the Lyric Theater.
+When he turned 17, Benny Mack got him a job as a chorus dancer for a month at the Avenue Theater and subsequently, the Lyric Theater.
 He also appeared in shows at the Orient Theater.
 "Golay" was his first stage name.
-During air raids, they would interrupt the show and run for the air-raid shelter in the orchestra section together with the audience.
-If no bombs fell and exploded, the show would then resume.
+During air raids, they would interrupt the show and run for the air-raid shelter in the orchestra pit together with the audience.
+If no bombs fell and exploded, the show would resume.